ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 * :member:`ngtcp2_settings.preferred_versions` and
   :member:`ngtcp2_settings.preferred_versionslen`
-* :member:`ngtcp2_settings.other_versions` and
+* :member:`ngtcp2_settings.available_versions` and
-  :member:`ngtcp2_settings.other_versionslen`
+  :member:`ngtcp2_settings.available_versionslen`
 * :member:`ngtcp2_settings.original_version`

 *client_chosen_version* passed to `ngtcp2_conn_client_new` also
 influence the version negotiation process.

-By default, client sends *client_chosen_version* passed to `ngtcp2_conn_client_new` in other_versions field of version_information QUIC transport parameter.
+By default, client sends *client_chosen_version* passed to `ngtcp2_conn_client_new` in available_versions field of version_information QUIC transport parameter.
 That means there is no chance for server to select the other compatible version.
 Meanwhile, ngtcp2 supports QUIC v2 version (:macro:`NGTCP2_PROTO_VER_V2`).
 Including both :macro:`NGTCP2_PROTO_VER_V1` and :macro:`NGTCP2_PROTO_VER_V2` in
-:member:`ngtcp2_settings.other_versions` field allows server to choose :macro:`NGTCP2_PROTO_VER_V2` which is compatible to :macro:`NGTCP2_PROTO_VER_V1`.
+:member:`ngtcp2_settings.available_versions` field allows server to choose :macro:`NGTCP2_PROTO_VER_V2` which is compatible to :macro:`NGTCP2_PROTO_VER_V1`.

-By default, server sends :macro:`NGTCP2_PROTO_VER_V1` in other_versions field of version_information QUIC transport parameter.
+By default, server sends :macro:`NGTCP2_PROTO_VER_V1` in available_versions field of version_information QUIC transport parameter.
 Because there is no particular preferred versions specified, server will accept any supported version.
 In order to set the version preference, specify :member:`ngtcp2_settings.preferred_versions` field.
-If it is specified, server sends them in other_versions field of version_information QUIC transport parameter unless :member:`ngtcp2_settings.other_versionslen` is not zero.
-Specifying :member:`ngtcp2_settings.other_versions` overrides the above mentioned default behavior.
-Even if there is no overlap between :member:`ngtcp2_settings.preferred_versions` and other_versions field plus *client_chosen_version* from client, as long as *client_chosen_version* is supported by server, server accepts *client_chosen_version*.
+If it is specified, server sends them in available_versions field of version_information QUIC transport parameter unless :member:`ngtcp2_settings.available_versionslen` is not zero.
+Specifying :member:`ngtcp2_settings.available_versions` overrides the above mentioned default behavior.
+Even if there is no overlap between :member:`ngtcp2_settings.preferred_versions` and available_versions field plus *client_chosen_version* from client, as long as *client_chosen_version* is supported by server, server accepts *client_chosen_version*.